We work with successful brands in all the US.

 CPR123 delivers industry-leading training and state-of-the-art American Heart Association and AED programs customized for hospitals, clinics, corporations and non-profit groups.
 Our mission is to empower individuals with the skills, knowledge and confidence needed to respond confidently to medical emergencies.

-What is Corporate CPR Training?
+What is Onsite CPR Training?

 The idea that everyone should be CPR certified is nice in theory, but it’s more difficult to execute in reality.

 Corporate CPR training is the solution, bringing certified CPR trainers right to your place of business, minimizing the amount of time employees spend commuting to/from an off-site CPR training class and reducing employee downtime.

 Bringing certified CPR and AED training into your workplace: